john-b-edwards/johnedwards/content/_resume.md

 ## Experiences

+### Assistant Director of Data Science, Seattle Mariners
+#### 2024-Present

+I lead a team of data scientists on a variety of baseball projects and contribute to player evaluation discussions in our war room and draft room.

 ### Manager of Data Science, Seattle Mariners
-#### 2024-Present
+#### 2025

-I manage projects, mentor other data scientists, and develop machine learning models and tools for the Mariners baseball operations department.
-I also assist with player evaluation and acquisition, in the draft, trade discussions, and free agency.
+I managed projects and a small team of data scientists, contributing projects to the data science department with an emphasis on pitching related projects, and contributed to player evaluation discussions in our war room and draft room.

 ### Lead Data Scientist, Pitching, Seattle Mariners
 #### 2024